saturncloud/flatiron-curriculum/Phase4/dsc-bert/README.md

 ## Introduction

-**BERT (Bidrectional Encoder Representation from Transformer)** is a linguistic embedding model published by Google.
+**BERT (Bidirectional Encoder Representation from Transformer)** is a linguistic embedding model published by Google.
 It is a context-based model, unlike other embedding models such as word2vec, which are context-free.
 The context-sensitive nature of BERT was built upon a dataset of 3.3 billion words, in particular approximately 2.5 billion from Wikipedia and the balance from Google's [BookCorpus](https://www.english-corpora.org/googlebooks/#).

 ## Objectives